Near Alderson in Greenbrier County, West Virginia — The American South (Appalachia)

 Formed, 1871, from Monroe, Fayette, Greenbrier, Mercer.
 Named for the distinguished jurist of Kanawha, George W. Summers.
 Dr. Thomas Walker and companions explored the Greenbrier Valley, 1750, for the Greenbrier Company.

 Erected 2008 by West Virginia Archives & History.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Reformatory for Women (approx. 0.9 miles away); Alderson (approx. 1.3 miles away); Alderson Baptist Academy and Junior College (approx. 1.3 miles away); Alderson's Ferry (approx. 1.3 miles away); Greenbrier County / Monroe County (approx. 1.3 miles away); Fort Greenbrier (approx. 6.6 miles away); Unknown Soldiers/ Gen. Lewis' Trace (approx. 7.9 miles away); Big Bend Tunnel (approx. 8.1 miles away).
+At least 8 other markers are within 7 miles of this Reformatory for Women (approx. 0.9 miles away); Alderson (approx. 1.3 miles away); Alderson Baptist Academy and Junior College (approx. 1.3 miles away); Alderson Memorial Bridge History (approx. 1.3 miles away); Alderson's Ferry (approx. 1.3 miles away); Greenbrier County / Monroe County (approx. 1.3 miles away); Fort Greenbrier (approx. 6.6 miles away); The Pavilion (approx. 6.8 miles away).
 Touch for a list and map of all markers in Alderson.

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study White Sulphur marker shown.